scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

 translation will do.
 At one point we considered generating a library of responses in well known coordinates and saving them for future use, avoiding the expensive calculation all together.
-That seems to be less needed, given the speed of the CUDA code.
+That seems to be less urgent, given the speed of the CUDA code.

 ``NISE`` provided a powerful and flexible set of tools to “Measure" the signal, using Fourier transforms and produce arrays that even further mimic what is observed experimentally.
 That system needs to be added to ``WrightSim`` for it to be feature-complete.
-More naïve methods of visualizing work in this case, but a true measurement would allow for more complex, detailed analysis and interpretation.
+More naïve methods of visualizing work in this case, but a true measurement would allow for richer, more detailed analysis and interpretation.

 Some new features could be added, including saving intermediate responses using an HDF5 based file format.
 The CUDA implementation